+Some firms shy away from reviews, scared that one negative review will ruin their business.
 A negative review now and then isn’t the end of the world, and it can even help validate the authenticity of your positive reviews.
-Prospective clients understand that not everyone will be 100 percent satisfied.
+Prospective clients understand that not everyone will be 100% satisfied.

 Want 5-start reviews of your own?
 You’re probably going to have to ask

-If you’re anxious to up your Google reviews, remember that there’s nothing accidental about a page full of 5-star ratings.
-It’s possible to make great Google reviews a part of your marketing plan—and enjoy the real, measurable results that come from that search boost.
+If you’re anxious to increase your Google review count, remember that there’s nothing accidental about a page full of 5-star ratings.
+It’s possible to make great Google reviews a part of your marketing plan—and enjoy the real, measurable results that come from the increased exposure and differentiation.
 Ready to get started?
 Call us today.